git/git.github.io/rev_news/drafts/edition-113.md

       the tool was first mentioned in
       [Git Rev News Edition #101](https://git.github.io/rev_news/2023/07/31/edition-101/).
 + [commit messages are optional](https://schpet.com/note/git-commit-messages-are-optional)
-  by Peter Schilling in schpet’s notebook (though for some of mentioned uses, commits with empty commit messages are better replaced with `git commit --fixup`).
+  by Peter Schilling in schpet’s notebook (though for some of the mentioned uses, commits with empty commit messages are better replaced with `git commit --fixup`).
 + [Git-ifying SVN: How I Brought Modern Version Control to an Age-Old System](https://ionixjunior.dev/en/gitifying-svn-how-i-brought-modern-version-control-to-an-ageold-system/) by Ione Souza Junior on his blog; also available [on DEV.to](https://dev.to/ionixjunior/git-ifying-svn-how-i-brought-modern-version-control-to-an-age-old-system-4o3e)